 Diwali is all about fun and celebrations.
 It’s that time when we are all about the happiness and less about how much it costs.
 This isn’t wrong either.
 Diwali comes only once a year and some of our most cherished memories are around this festival, so why skimp on any happiness related spends during this time?

 Spending is inevitable during this delightful time, but there is a way you can be smart about it without compromising on the happiness quotient.
-Here are 5 smart hacks for a celebration that’s high on happiness.
+Here are 5 smart hacks for a celebration that’s full of happiness.

 Nothing is a more calming or beautiful a sight than seeing a row of Diyas on every balcony.
 These diyas are the heart and soul of Diwali.
 Diyas, the traditional variety, are difficult to ready, though.
 In our busy urban lives, maintaining this tradition might become difficult.
 So here’s a way to reduce the number of diyas but maximize the brightness.